 - Oct.
 6, 2017 Police body camera footage obtained by SPLC shows aftermath of ICE shooting

 I reviewed hundreds of pages of court filings, contracts, expert reports and my own inmate interview notes to reveal how a private prison health care company became so reluctant to send inmates to a hospital when they needed it--and the consequences of those decisions.
 Corizon Health abruptly ended its contract with the Alabama Department of Corrections in 2017.

 - Oct.
 27, 2016 Profits vs. Prisoners: How the largest U.S. prison health care provider puts lives in danger

 STOCKMAN - houston chronicle

 This series follows former U.S. Congressman Steve Stockman of South Texas from the House of Representatives to a federal grand jury.
-In March 2017, federal prosecutors indicted Stockman on 28 charges of fraud and conspiracy for the activity revealed in these stories.
+In April 2018, federal prosecutors convicted Stockman on more than two-dozen charges of fraud and conspiracy for the activity revealed in these stories.

 - Nov.
 1, 2013 Campaign finances dog Stockman

 - Nov.
 23, 2013 Stockman's filings don't explain his income